hmrc/performance-test-runner/README.md

 `feeder` is the relative path to the csv feeder file.
 More [here](http://gatling.io/docs/2.1.7/session/feeder.html#csv-feeders)

 `parts` is the list of parts that combined create your journey

+`run-if` is a list of labels.
+Runs this journey only if a label from this list is passed in the `labels` parameter of application.conf

+`skip-if` is a list of labels.
+Skips this journey if a label from this list is passed in the `labels` parameter of application.conf

 You can have as many journeys as you like in journeys.conf, the simulation will start and run them all together.